-Prior to joining Curro, he was the head of school at Reddford House: The Hills since its opening, and was instrumental in the significant growth of the school in terms of academic, sporting, cultural and outreach development.
-Under his leadership, Reddford House’s first Matric group (2018) achieved a 100% pass rate with 88% of the learners achieving a Bachelor Pass and 12% Diploma Pass.
+Before joining Curro, he was the head of school of Reddford House: The Hills since its opening and was instrumental in the school’s significant growth in terms of academic, sports, cultural and outreach development.

 Johannesburg, 30 April 2020: Curro Krugersdorp, a school in the Curro Holdings group, has stepped up in the fight against COVID-19 in South Africa by offering the services of their two 3D printers and school staff.
 The printers have aided in the printing of protective face shields, which have recently been donated to Helen Joseph hospital and Panorama Retirement Village for medical workers currently fighting against the virus.
 The school gives special thanks to Ms Magdelene de Kock, Computer Applications Technology teacher at Curro Krugersdorp for all her time and effort with this initiative.

 Curro, South Africa’s largest JSE-listed independent education provider, follows a 21st Century education approach, resulting in many schools within the group having 3D printers on site.
 These printers have been utilised to print the head band and shield components for the shields.